ej2/python-quickbooks/README.rst

 counterparts and do not follow PEP8.

 **Note:** This is a work-in-progress made public to help other developers access the QuickBooks API.
+Built for a Django project.

 .. _Intuit developer guide: https://developer.intuit.com/docs/0100_accounting/0300_developer_guides/querying_data
 .. _Intuit Batch Operations Guide: https://developer.intuit.com/docs/api/accounting/batch